The Massive Wiki project

 Each page is one file.

-Standard files are an easy and reasonably precise unit of data interchange between different systems.
+Standard files are an easy to use unit of data interchange between different systems.

 The plural "files" is important -- a wiki needs more than one page.

-- Accessible to many authors.
-Massive Wiki can be set up as a folder of text files on an authors' computer that are as easy to edit or rearrange as any other text files on their computer.
-You can add authors by just asking them to use text files on their computer.
+Massive Wiki can be set up to be just a folder of text files on your authors' computer, that are as easy to edit or rearrange as any other text files on their computer.
+You can add authors by just asking them to create and contribute text files on their computer.

 Massive Wiki Publication